engagepy/engagepy/README.md

 - 🔭 Double dating flask and django.
 - 🌱 Hitting on ML, with eyes on computer vision.
-- 💬 Ask me about India, marine life, scuba, python, public speaking, sales.
+- 💬 Good at python, public speaking, scuba & sales.
 - 📫 How to reach me: mailzora@pm.me
 - ⚡ Fun fact: I am taller than you.